codeparkhouston/blog/public/posts/hackathon-fun.md

 Organizing the frontend using the concept of an ["Orchestrator"](https://code.mixpanel.com/2015/04/08/straightening-our-backbone-a-lesson-in-event-driven-ui-development/) was very helpful.
 Not only did it help us split up the page into separate views which helped with dividing the work, it made it clear how to get different components to talk to each other.

 We struggled with how best to handle the static data.
-We wanted to get away with doing as little as possible with our precious hackathon hours.
-After some data reshaping and wrangling together a Python script to JSON-ify our data, we got it loaded into a MongoDB.
+We wanted to maximize our return for our efforts.
+After some data reshaping and wrangling together a Python script to JSON-ify our data, we imported it into a MongoDB.